Learning to Compute Gr\"obner Bases: New Algebraic Problems

 The proposed dataset generation method is a backward approach, which first generates solutions and then transforms them into problems.
 In this case, we have control over the complexity of the \gb bases and can add some intrinsic structure if any prior information is available.
-For example, a multi-variate encryption scheme encapsulates secret key information in the solution of a polynomial system with a single solution in a base field~\cite{MQchallenge}.
-The ideal associated with such a system is zero-dimensional and in shape position; namely, its \gb basis has the following form: $G = \langle x_n-a_n, x_1-a_1,\ldots,x_{n-1}-a_{n-1} \rangle$, where $a_1,a_2,\ldots, a_n$ are constants~\citep{Ullah12}.
+For example, a multi-variate encryption scheme encapsulates secret key information in the solution of a polynomial system with a single solution in a base field~\citep{MQchallenge}.
+The ideal associated with such a system is 0-dimensional and in shape position; namely, its \gb basis has the following form: $G = \langle x_n-a_n, x_1-a_1,\ldots,x_{n-1}-a_{n-1} \rangle$, where $a_1,a_2,\ldots, a_n$ are constants~\citep{Ullah12}.
 The backward approach allows one to restrict the \gb bases in a dataset into such a class.

 This is not the case with forward approaches.
 While they may include prior information into non-\gb sets, it is computationally expensive to obtain the corresponding \gb bases.
-It is also worth noting that a naive forward approach, which randomly generates non-\gb sets and computes their \gb bases, should be avoided even if it were computationally tractable.
-This is because that with a \gb basis $G$ computed directly from a random non-\gb set $F$ tends to share some polynomials with $F$, while such behavior is unusual in practical scenarios.
+It is also worth noting that a naive forward approach, which randomly generates non-\gb sets and computes their \gb bases, should be avoided even if it were computationally tractable because, for example, if the \gb basis of such $F$ is generally $\{1\}$ when $|F| > n$.